 Fingerprint locks, or biometric locks, provide state-of-the-art entry into a facility without the use of keys.
-These keyless locks operate off fingerprint recognition and can often be observed in a number of facilities including home, office buildings, government buildings, airports, cars, laptops, safes and more.
+These keyless entry locks operate through fingerprint recognition and can often be observed in a number of facilities including homes, office buildings, government buildings, airports, cars, laptops, safes, and more.

 How Biometric Locks Work

-Biometric locks means no more digging, searching and fidgeting with messy key rings to gain entry into your facilities.
-Instead, users simply apply their fingertip to the scanner to gain access in a matter of seconds.
-And, with biometric locks, individuals are able to key in their own unique code, which means, gone are the days of costly lock replacements once an individual moves out.
+Biometric locks mean no more digging, searching, and fidgeting with messy key rings to gain entry into your facilities.
+Instead, users simply apply their fingertip to the scanner to disengage the keyless entry lock and gain access in a matter of seconds.
+And, with biometric locks, individuals are able to key in their own unique code, which means gone are the days of costly lock replacements once an individual moves away.
 Simply erase the person’s code, and they no longer have access to the facilities.

-Fingerprint locks operate via thermal or optical scanner and can be biometric, pin code or a combination of the two.
-Once your finger tip is pressed against the scanner, it automatically memorizes and identifies each individual’s fingerprint by its unique characteristics.
-Once the fingerprint is recognized, the individual then types their individual code into the keypad for authorized entry.
+Fingerprint locks operate via thermal or optical scanner and can be biometric, pin code, or a combination of the two to disengage a keyless entry system.
+Once your fingertip is pressed against the scanner, it automatically memorizes and identifies each individual’s fingerprint by its unique characteristics.
+If the lock is a dual-authentication keyless entry system, once the fingerprint is recognized, the individual then types their individual code into the keypad for authorized entry.
 Once the lock has been activated, it will automatically reset after a few seconds, at which time the code will have to be reentered in order to deactivate the locking mechanism again.

 Biometric locks can be accessed on site or via remote control or cell phone.
-These locks are available in variety of styles including deadbolt, deadbolt fingerprint latch, IP network locks and more as well as various colors, to accommodate any exterior.
+These locks are available in a variety of styles including deadbolt, deadbolt fingerprint latch, IP network locks, and more.
+These keyless entry options also come in various colors to accommodate any exterior.
 Users also have the option of purchasing a biometric lock with an intruder alarm.
 Biometric locks are comprised of durable materials and are weatherproof to block dust and water.
 And in the event the system malfunctions or the battery pack fails, replacement tag keys can be used to gain entry.

 Fingerprint locks easily replace existing locks and can be installed in just a few short steps.